repeaterjs/repeater/README.md

 `yarn add @channel/channel`

 ## Rationale
-While [async iterators](https://github.com/tc39/proposal-async-iteration) are available in most modern javascript runtimes, usage has been muted due to various perceived [flaws](https://github.com/tc39/proposal-async-iteration/issues/126) and [pitfalls](https://github.com/apollographql/graphql-subscriptions/issues/143).
-What async iterators need is something like the `Promise` constructor, which provided a common pattern for converting familiar callback-based APIs into promise-based APIs.
-This library implements the `Channel` constructor, which emulates the simplicity of the `Promise` constructor and makes it easy to turn *any* callback-based source of data (e.g. `EventTarget`, `Stream`, `Observable`) into an async iterator.
-It drops developers into a [pit of success](https://blog.codinghorror.com/falling-into-the-pit-of-success/) by preventing common async iterator mistakes by design.
+While [async iterators](https://github.com/tc39/proposal-async-iteration) are available in most modern javascript runtimes, they have yet to achieve widespread usage due to various [perceived flaws](https://github.com/tc39/proposal-async-iteration/issues/126) and [pitfalls](https://github.com/apollographql/graphql-subscriptions/issues/143).
+What’s needed is something like the `Promise` constructor, which helped promises succeed by providing a common pattern for converting callback-based APIs into promises.
+Emulating the `Promise` constructor, this library implements a `Channel` constructor and makes it easy to turn *any* callback-based source of data (e.g. `EventTarget`, `WebSocket`, `Stream`, `Observable`) into an async iterator.
+Channels are carefully designed to drop developers into a [pit of success](https://blog.codinghorror.com/falling-into-the-pit-of-success/) by [preventing common async iterator mistakes from ever being made](#how-are-channels-safe).

-NOTE: This README assumes some familiarity with recent javascript features, specifically [promises](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise), [async/await](https://javascript.info/async-await) and [iterators/generators](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Iterators_and_Generators).

 ## Examples